-Finally, if you have interest in a particular summer internship that begins as you’re returning home, especially one with competitive application requirements, check with the employer before you decide to go abroad and/or consult with Pam.
+Finally, if you have interest in a particular summer internship that begins as you’re returning home, especially one with competitive application requirements, check with the employer before you decide to go abroad and/or consult with Garcia-Rivera.